loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

 - Tech debts should not be ignored and fixes are WORTH the investment.

-    In this particular large codebase, we had several tech debts raised by this Working Group.
-Some of them we could fix, but it was something we as engineers should keep our eyes open to avoid it existing for that long.
-As time goes by, it may become costly to pay.
+In this particular large codebase, we had several tech debts that were found by this Working Group.
+Some of them we were able to fix, but this is something we as engineers should keep our eyes on, to avoid it existing for that long.
+As time goes by, it may become costly to pay those debts.

 - Test levels